linode/developers/hugo/content/platform/billing-and-payments.md

 |-----------------------------------------

- {: .note }
->
+ {{< note >}}

-> A large base amount of network transfer is included with all Linode plans, but exceeding that amount can result in a [transfer overage](#transfer-overages) charge beyond the monthly cap.
+A large base amount of network transfer is included with all Linode plans, but exceeding that amount can result in a [transfer overage](#transfer-overages) charge beyond the monthly cap.

->
-> Due to the [impending exhaustion of the IPv4 address space](http://en.wikipedia.org/wiki/IPv4_address_exhaustion), Linode requires users to provide technical justification.
+Due to the [impending exhaustion of the IPv4 address space](http://en.wikipedia.org/wiki/IPv4_address_exhaustion), Linode requires users to provide technical justification.
 To add another public IP address, please [contact support](/docs/support) with your justification.

+{{< /note >}}

 ## Viewing Current Balance